Overview

 The novel is recognized for its exploration of the moral and psychological development of its protagonist and the societal expectations that shape his choices.
 Like most novels by Dickens, Great Expectations has been adapted many times, reflecting the enduring appeal and adaptability of Dickens’s work in different mediums.
 But the outstanding 1946 film version of Great Expectations directed by David Lean stands out as the best—and probably the best of all movies based on works by Charles Dickens.

-Explore the full plot summary, an in-depth analysis of Pip, and explanations of important quotes from Great Expectations.
+Read the free full text, the full book summary, an in-depth character analysis of Pip, and explanations of important quotes from Great Expectations.

 Upgrade to PLUS and get instant access to all the study tools